Boundary pairs associated with quadratic forms: Introduction

+i.e., the \DtN\ operator associates to a boundary value $\phi$ the ``normal derivative'' $\Gamma'h$ of the solution of the Dirichlet problem $h=\SDir(z)\phi$.

-The choice of ``Neumann'' and ``Dirichlet'' conditions for boundary pairs is not as restricted as it looks like at first glance: one can replace the quadratic form $\qf h$ by $\qf h_L$, where $\qf h_L(u):= \qf h(u) + \iprod{L \Gamma u} {\Gamma u}$ for some operator $L$ in $\HSaux$.
-It can then be shown that $(\Gamma,\HSaux)$ is also a boundary pair associated with $\qf h_L$ (for suitable operators $L$), and that the associated Neumann operator is of \emph{Robin-type}, i.e., functions in its domain fulfil $\Gamma' u + L \Gamma u =0$ (see \Sec{robin}).
+\begin{remark} The choice of ``Neumann'' and ``Dirichlet'' conditions for boundary pairs is not as restrictive as it looks like at first glance: one can replace the quadratic form $\qf h$ by $\qf h_L$, where $\qf h_L(u):= \qf h(u) + \iprod{L \Gamma u} {\Gamma u}$ for some suitable operator $L$ in $\HSaux$ (e.g.\ bounded).
+It can then be shown that $(\Gamma,\HSaux)$ is also a boundary pair associated with $\qf h_L$ (for suitable operators $L$), and that the associated Neumann operator is of \emph{Robin-type}, i.e., functions in its domain fulfil $\Gamma' u + L \Gamma u =0$, while the Dirichlet operator is the same as before (see \Sec{robin}). \end{remark}

-Another main result of this article is to identify properties in terms of the boundary pair to assure that the associated boundary triple is an \emph{ordinary}, \emph{generalised} or \emph{quasi-boundary triple} introduced by other authors (see e.g.~\cite{behrndt-langer:pre10, bgp:08, behrndt-langer:07, bmn:02, derkach-malamud:95} and references therein).
-We call these additional properties of a boundary pair \emph{elliptic regularity} and \emph{uniform positiveness}, expressed in terms of the Dirichlet solution operator $\SDir := \SDir(-1)$: A boundary pair is \emph{elliptically regular} (resp.\ \emph{uniformly positive}) if there is a constant $c \in (0,\infty)$ such that

-for all $\phi \in \HSaux^{1/2}=\ran \Gamma$, see \Thms{ell.bd2}{pos.bd2} for equivalent characterisations and justifications of the names.
-Let us just mention here that the notation ``elliptic regularity'' is very closely related to the same notion for elliptic partial differential operators (see the proofs of \Thmss{lip.mfd.bd2}{zaremba.bd2}{zaremba2.bd2}).

-To our knowledge, these conditions are new; only the condition of elliptic regularity appears in the works of Brasche et al.~\cite{brasche-demuth:05, benamor-brasche:08, bbb:11} in order to have an optimal convergence speed for Robin-type resolvents (see \Rem{brasche}).